 Well, that’s lovely!

-However, when one looks a bit deeper we find that not all paper is that friendly.
+However, when I looked a bit deeper I found that not all paper is that friendly.

-Well let’s look at that lovely packaging - that beautiful soap is enclosed with paper card and it has some cheerful printing and a sticker, surely that will all breakdown quite quickly and the planet will be a healthier place for it?
+Well, let’s look at the lovely packaging – that beautiful soap is enclosed with paper card and has some cheerful printing and a sticker, surely that will all break down quickly and the planet will be a healthier place for it?

 I am so excited to share with you that all Nourish Soaps are packaged in a paper board that is FSC accredited.
 The Forest Stewardship Council (FSC) is a global organisation that has a set of standards which its members must comply with.
 It sets certain standards as to which types of wood are acceptable or not.
 Wood that is falls under these criteria will not be considered under the FSC banner:

-Wood harvested in forests in which high conservation values (HCVs) are threatened by management activities
+- Wood harvested in forests in which high conservation values are threatened by management activities

 Forestry South Africa has long been a member of the FSC, with some of the biggest forestry and paper companies as its members (eg Mondi; SAPPI; MTO).

 And what about the small print?
-It seemed counter-productive to have this FSC paper and then to print on it using a petrochemical-based ink.
+It seems counter-productive to have this FSC paper and then to print on it using a petrochemical-based ink.